 login:admin entry, so your application continues to be protected.

 The Remote API can also be used within local applications.
 This will allow you to write local applications that use App Engine services and access datastore.
 It is important to note that using the Remote API will incur quota usage on the application you are accessing.
-Other limitations of the Remote API are discussed in the Remote API article.

 Before beginning, make sure the App Engine SDK is added to your Python path and Remote API is enabled in your App Engine application.
 The following example shows the use of OAuth 2.0 credentials to configure the Remote API: